GeomaticsCaminosUPM/SeismicBuildingExposure/README.md

 ---

 ### 2. **Irregularity**
-Measures geometric irregularity (**plan view**) of building footprints using various indices from different norms.
+Measures geometric irregularity of **building footprints** using various indices from different norms.

 #### 2.1.
 Eurocode 8